-- 1. Place the ATV on a level surface. - 2.
-Start the engine, warm it up for several minutes, and then turn it off. - 3.
-Place an oil pan under the transmission to collect the used oil. - 4.
-Remove the oil filler cap and the drain bolt to drain the oil from the transmission case.
+- 1. Start the engine, warm it up for several minutes, and then turn it off. - 2.
+Place an oil pan under the engine to collect the used oil. - 3.
+Remove the engine oil filler cap, and then remove the engine oil drain bolt to drain the oil from the crankcase.